Vicky1701/InterviewQuestions/InterviewQuestions.md

 - New language features: var for lambda parameters, local-variable syntax for lambda, HTTP Client API, etc.

 ### Question 31: Explain the difference between ArrayList and LinkedList.
 When would you use each?
+  In Java, both ArrayList and LinkedList implement the List interface
 - **ArrayList:**
   - Backed by a dynamic array.
   - Fast random access (O(1)), slow insert/delete in the middle (O(n)).